Here we go again the National Press and American Public is Conned by the Bush adm again

 O'Hanlon: Well, I just told you my fuller view on that, which is that I don't claim any great sense of what the Iraqi public or Iraqi leadership is thinking.
 We did actually have a number of meetings with some top Iraqi politicians, but a small enough number that I'm not going to make undue claims about it.

-.
+Now you could say in one sense all this data ultimately, all this information ultimately is coming from the U.S. military.
 Yes, but there's an opportunity for a lot of probing, a lot of debate, a lot of conversations back and forth and so I think Packer is slightly too strong in his criticism on that point.

 Greenwald: Well, I think he's quoting, or purporting to describe, what Pollack told him.
 But I take your point and it is fair enough to say that just because you're getting your information from military sources doesn't mean you are just gullibly swallowing what they say, because you're a professional and you're making assessments about what their credibility is.
 That's fair enough and I understand that point.
 And I guess you've said in the past you felt like you had less faith than what they where telling you this time, and that's all fine.